ad8182/Sacred-Geometry-Solver/README.md

 # Sacred-Geometry-Solver
-A solver for the Pathfinder 1st edition feat: Sacred Geometry, written by Andrew Dantone
+A solver for the Pathfinder 1st edition feat: Sacred Geometry

 See the details of the feat here: https://www.d20pfsrd.com/feats/general-feats/sacred-geometry/